thebraingamelab/TailGate/lib/jsPsych-6.0.5/docs/core_library/jspsych-core.md

 Parameter | Type | Description
 ----------|------|------------
-variable | string | Name of the timeline variable call_immediate | bool | Typically this parameter is `false`, or simply ommitted.
-When `false`, the return value is a function that returns the timeline variable.
-This makes `jsPsych.timelineVariable` suitable for dynamic parameters by default.
-If `true` the function returns the value of the timeline variable immediately.
+variable | string | Name of the timeline variable call_immediate | bool | This parameter is optional and can usually be omitted.
+It determines the return value of `jsPsych.timelineVariable`.
+If `true`, the function returns the _value_ of the current timeline variable.
+If `false`, the function returns _a function that returns the value_ of the current timeline variable.
+When `call_immediate` is omitted, the appropriate option is determined automatically based on the context in which this function is called.
+When `jsPsych.timelineVariable` is used as a parameter value, `call_immediate` will be `false`.
+This allows it to be used as a [dynamic trial parameter](/overview/trial/#dynamic-parameters).
+When `jsPsych.timelineVariable` is used inside of a function, `call_immediate` will be `true`.
+It is possible to explicitly set this option to `true` to force the function to immediately return the current value of the timeline variable.

 ### Return value

-Depends on the value of `call_immediate` parameter.
-See description above.
+Either a function that returns the value of the timeline variable, or the value of the timeline variable, depending on the context in which it is used.
+See `call_immediate` description above.

 ### Description